v-ko/mind-piano/README.md

 | `master_strip` | Index of the strip used as master (gain fader + metronome button) |

 ### MIDI controls

-All controls are configured via the `mind-piano config keys` wizard.
-Typical layout:

 - **Piano keys** — play on the current strip's channel
 - **Modifier (hold)** — enables secondary functions: